Who are you referring to? Coreference resolution in image narrations: Abstract

 \section{Abstract}

-Coreference resolution aims at identifying words and phrases which refer to same entity in a text, a core tool in natural language processing.
-In this paper, we propose a novel task, \textbf{resolving coreferences in multimodal data}, long-form textual descriptions of visual scenes.
-Most existing image-text datasets only contain short sentences without coreferent expressions, or coreferences are not annotated.
-To this end, we first introduce a new dataset, \OurDataset in which coreference chains and bounding box localization of these chains are annotated.
-We propose a new technique that learns to identify coreference chains through weakly supervised grounding from image-text pairs and a regularization using prior linguistic knowledge.
-Our model yields large performance gains over prior work in coreference resolution and weakly supervised grounding of long-form text descriptions.
+Coreference resolution aims to identify words and phrases which refer to same entity in a text, a core task in natural language processing.
+In this paper, we extend this task to resolving coreferences in long-form narrations of visual scenes.
+First we introduce a new dataset with annotated coreference chains and their bounding boxes, as most existing image-text datasets only contain short sentences without coreferring expressions or labeled chains.
+We propose a new technique that learns to identify coreference chains using weak supervision, only from image-text pairs and a regularization using prior linguistic knowledge.
+Our model yields large performance gains over several strong baselines in resolving coreferences.
+We also show that coreference resolution helps improving grounding narratives in images.